 On the way back to the Uni we will be stopping off at the Christchurch Botanic Gardens for "Solutions Focused in the Outdoors: A Guided Sensory Experience" hosted by Katherine Chapman and Roxy Bretton.

-At some time (possibly even in the bus) we will hold the AASFBT AGM (open to all delegates, but only AASFBT members will be able to vote)
+At some time during the day (on the bus) we will hold the AASFBT AGM (open to all delegates, but only AASFBT members will be able to vote)

-Friday night 7pm - Using SFBT with psychotic clients
+Friday night 7pm - Using SFBT with people who experience psychosis

 This will be a 3-part presentation